 This one I have tried, and I was really surprised how well it works.
 It is so cost effective too.

 At first I thought it would be enough to just use a spray bottle , but for my daughter and myself, our hair was too long to penetrate with the spray alone .

 So I ended up just pouring it on,( a little tip) it is cold! which is a bit of a shock in a warm shower !

 I read yesterday about just putting the vinegar into a cup and when in the shower adding the warm water , then rinsing the hair with this.
 Much better than getting a cold head!
-Mind it took me reading that, to work it out !
+I don’t know why I didn’t think about that.

 It is not thick like a normal conditioner, it is the same consistency as water.
 But it does make your hair soft.

 Because the cost is low, you can be generous with its use.
 Unlike the cost of store bought conditioner.

 You can of course add some of your favourite essential oils to this mixture.

 I have to admit I was worried that I would smell like fish and chips afterwards, but I really couldn’t smell the vinegar after it was rinsed.
 There seems to be debates on types of the cider vinegar , a lot of people saying the organic raw vinegar is better.